 All mosquito species are monitored throughout the year, but the District is particularly interested in the abundance of certain species from the standpoint of disease transmission and nuisance.
 Two Culex species, namely Cx. pipiens and Cx. tarsalis, are considered the main vectors of West Nile virus in Sacramento and Yolo Counties.
 The abundance of these species is closely monitored and is used in the risk assessment for West Nile virus transmission.
 Culex pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
 This species peaks in June-July, with high populations maintained through October.
-Abundance for this species in 2016 was much higher initially, from April through June, average until the end of October, and again much higher than the 5-year average in November and December.
+Abundance for this species in 2017 trended higher for nearly the entire season from May through October.

 Culex tarsalis, the western encephalitis mosquito, is also a mediumsized and brownish mosquito, but has a distinctive median white band on the proboscis and white bands on the legs.
 This species commonly colonizes a wide variety of aquatic sources, such as wetlands, duck clubs, rice fields, and irrigated crops.
 However, in recent years, it has been commonly found in significant numbers breeding in abandoned or not maintained swimming pools in suburban and urban environments.
 It is also a bird feeding mosquito that may feed readily on humans, and it is most active at dusk and early hours of the evening.
-Abundance numbers for Cx. tarsalis in 2016 did not follow the pattern observed in the 5-year average, peaking earlier in the season in July and August, with abundance significantly higher than average.
-Populations of this species were back to the 5-year average abundance from September until the end of the year.
+Abundance numbers for Cx. tarsalis in 2017 followed very closely the 5-year average.

 Culex erythrothorax is a distinctive orange to light brown mosquito which inhabits tule pond areas.
 It does not fly long distances and usually stays near the location of its breeding source.
 Another Culex sp., Cx. stigmatosoma is a foul water breeding mosquito and has banded legs like the Cx. tarsalis mosquito.
 These mosquitoes can vector West Nile virus, but are not particularly widespread.
 We also find Cx. thriambus in our District's area, but in much smaller numbers.
-Abundance numbers for Cx. erythrothorax in 2016 followed the pattern observed in the 5-year average.
-Culex stigmatosoma abundance in 2016 was significantly higher than the 5-year average from May through October.
+Abundance numbers for Cx. erythrothorax in 2017 were lower than seen in the 5-year average.
+Culex stigmatosoma abundance in 2017 was higher than the 5-year average from May through October.